proksee-project/proksee-cmd/docs/developer/assemble/data_structures.md

 The NormalizedDatabase class loads a CSV file which serves as a database of species specific median (or median of log-transformed) values of different assembly attributes corresponding to N50, number of contigs, L50, assembly length and overall gc content.

-The NormalizedDatabase class provides functions for interacting with the database file and compute species-specific normalized assembly metrics to be used by MachineLearningAssemblyQC.
+The NormalizedDatabase class provides functions for interacting with the database file and compute species specific normalized assembly metrics to be used by MachineLearningAssemblyQC.

 ## PlatformIdentifier